The ideal burnout coaching and recovery program; we have burnout coaches in 15 different locations in the Netherlands. Video chat included.

 In practical terms, our burnout recovery program means:

 - 1 face to face session per week

 - emphasis on the first 3 months

 - enough homework and exercises between sessions

-- Burnout recovery expected after 6 months (sometimes earlier, depending on the depth of burnout, stress factors employer, private factors, self-confidence candidate).
+*sometimes earlier, depending on the depth of burnout, stress factors employer, private factors, self-confidence candidate.

-Usually employers are prepared to pay for burnout recovery coaching, for the following reasons: https://burnout.nl/why-would-an-employer-pay-for-burnout-recovery-coaching/.
-If the current working environment is deemed to be not ideal for the burnout employer, and as well employer as employee are afraid that significant elements of stress (or ‘malfit’) will exist after burnout recovery, parties can choose to go for ‘tweede spoor’: burnout recovery and then outplacement.
+Usually, employers are prepared to pay for burnout coaching for recovery.
+If the current working environment is deemed to be not ideal for the burnout employer.
+And the employer and employee are afraid that significant elements of stress (or ‘malfit’) will exist after burnout recovery, parties can choose to go for ‘second track’, which means: burnout recovery and then outplacement.

-In our burnout recovery program, we learn to transform you from a ‘FRAGILE PERSON’ to a ‘RESILIENT PERSON’ by looking at all the lessons that can be learned from your period you ‘fell burnout’, in the situations that brought you in difficulties.
-We use ACT (Acceptance Commitment Therapy), Problem Solving Therapy, role-playing, stress analysis, mindfulness, and other techniques to get back your self-confidence and ‘self-steering ability’.
+In our burnout recovery program, our burnout coaches teach you to transform a ‘fragile person’ into a ‘resilient person’ by looking at all the lessons that can be learned from your period you ‘fell burnout’, in the situations that brought you in difficulties.
+We use ACT (Acceptance Commitment Therapy).
+This is Problem Solving Therapy, role-playing, stress analysis, mindfulness, and other techniques to get back your self-confidence and ‘self-steering ability’.
 In more detail, we learn you to: